sai5-hub/fabric-data-engineering-bingNewsSearch/README.md

 ## **Project Summary**
 Leveraging the Bing News API within Azure, this project develops a robust end-to-end Data Engineering solution using Microsoft Fabric.
 It focuses on analyzing real-time news, performing sentiment analysis on each news item, and generating interactive dashboards to effectively visualize key insights.

+To break it down, this project involves six key steps:

+1. Create a Bing Search Resource in Azure
+2. Data Ingestion
+3. Data Transformation with Incremental Loading
+4. Sentiment Analysis with Incremental Loading
+5. Data Visualization and Reporting in Power BI
+6. Set up Alerts with Data Activator with notifications on Teams/Email